 Pickling is the process of preserving or increasing the lifespan of food.
 It is done by either fermentation in brine or immersion in a vinegar-based solution.
 Pickling spice is usually added to the mixture at the start of the process.
 It adds extra flavor to whatever is being pickled.

 Pickling spice is actually a mix of spices that are used, as you might guess, when pickling.
 Pickling spice can also be added to the salt water when brining meats for extra flavor.
-Pre-made pickling spice is available in the spice aisle of many grocery stores, of course, and a selection may even be on display at specialty stores.
-Yet, for my money, nothing beats homemade pickling spice, since you can customize it to match your palate.
-For example, I like to use a fair amount of red pepper flakes in my mix for a nice kick of spicy heat (I've included them below, but they're optional!).
+There is no set answer as to what pickling spice is.
+It's a combination of spices and can include as few as two ingredients to many, many more.
+Pre-made pickling spice is available in the spice aisle of many grocery stores.
+Often a selection may be on display at specialty stores.

-This pickling spice is a favorite of mine.
-I tend to keep this combination around to add to brines - note the optional ingredients and use them or adjust their amounts to reflect how much you like those flavors.
+This pickling spice is a favorite.
+It works well for both pickled vegetables and meat brines.
+Note the optional ingredients and use them or adjust their amounts to reflect how much you like those flavors.

 Homemade Pickling Spice

 Combine the following in a small bowl or pint jar:

 - 1 tablespoon allspice berries (only whole allspice berries work here; ground allspice will be entirely too sharp and bitter)

 - 1 tablespoon black peppercorns (whole peppercorns, not ground pepper)